(Most especially well-written and detailed versions of modern-day saints)

 Mother Safina was brilliant in the Coptic language.
 She loved reading the holy books and the biographies of the saints.
 While still at her parents’ house, she used to spend all her time in praying and copying (by hand) the holy books and the biographies of martyrs and saints.

-7) Fr Faltaous El Sorianni dearly loved doing it (6)
+7) Learning it from Fr Faltaous El Sorianni (6)

 “He read the stories about the lives of the fathers as well as their sayings, even if they were written in English.
 He used to scribe many of the manuscripts, which included the stories our fathers the hermits and the ascetics of St. Mari Ephraim El Souriany” … “if he was around other monks, all he would ever talk about is the glory of God, the stories of our fathers the hermits and the saints, or about monasticism and its many virtues and struggles” …